dropseed/pullapprove-enterprise/README.md

 github_bot_name = "(slugified name of your GitHub App + [bot], ex. `pullapprove-enterprise[bot]`)"
 ```

+> Note: If you are installing this to run on GitHub.com then you should also set `github_status_context` to something other than "pullapprove" (like "pullapprove-yourcompany"), so that it doesn't use the same commit status name as our hosted service.

 ## Download the PullApprove zip files

 These zip files contain the PullApprove app code and will be sent directly to